-The raw oscilloscope signals exhibit beam-induced noise following the passage of each bunch due to a highpass bandwith characteristic of the detector.
+noise following the passage of each bunch due to a highpass bandwith characteristic of the detector.
 A 13 MHz low-pass filtering algorithm was applied to the data, suppressing this induced noise by an order of magnitude.
-The more rapid cloud buildup during the first ten bunches of the 20-bunch train relative to that for the ten-bunch train clearly shows the presence of cloud prior to the arrival of the train.
-The excess charge is due to the buildup of trapped electrons over multiple beam revolutions.
-One can conclude that the trapping time is at least as long as the CESR revolution time of 2.562 μ s.
-The trapping increases with bunch population, and the intriguing decrease in cloud buildup rate following the first seven bunches may indicate that a trapped class of electrons which can contribute to the cloud reaching the detector has become depleted at that time.
+The more rapid cloud buildup during the first ten bunches of the 20-bunch train relative to that for the ten-bunch train clearly shows the presence of cloud prior

 FIG. 2.
 Electron detector signals recorded for 10- and 20bunch trains of 5.3 GeV positrons.
-The average bunch populations are a) 6.6×10^{10} and b) 1.3×10^{11} .
-Averaged over 8000 revolutions, the enhanced cloud buildup during the first ten bunches of a 20-bunch train relative to that for the 10-bunch train shows that electrons were trapped during the 2.5 μ s interval between train passages.
+The average bunch populations are a) $6.6 \times 10^{10}$ and b) $1.3 \times 10^{11}$ .
+Averaged over 8000 revolutions, the enhanced cloud buildup during the first ten bunches of a 20-bunch train relative to that for the 10-bunch train shows that electrons were trapped during the 2.5 $\mu$ s interval between train passages.